Documentation Index

 It looks at:

-- The guest’s reservation (dates, property, number of guests)
+- The guest’s reservation (dates, property, number of guests, synced financial fields, and custom fields available in Trellis)

 - The property details (amenities, house rules, check-in procedures)